gocardless/http-api-design/README.md

 The versioning scheme is designed to promote incremental improvement to the API and discourage rewrites.

+WebHooks/Server initated events should not contain serialised versions of resources.
+Instead provide an id to the resoruce that changed and let the client request it using a version.

 ### Format:

 Versions should be dated as ISO8601 (YYYY-MM-DD)